 Among the line of products Johnson chose to carry was a series of $1,500 leather jackets.
-They fit Johnson’s taste, but not the taste of his customers, as evidenced by the fact they were still hanging on the racks when the initial store closed just a year later.
+They fit Johnson’s taste, but not the taste of his customers.
+The jackers were still hanging on the racks when the initial store closed just a year later.

 “I’m sure I’ve made bigger business mistakes,” Johnson says, breaking into his trademark grin, “but I can’t think of one.”

-Johnson’s earliest entrepreneurial influences came from his parents in his hometown of Lansing, Mich.
-“I grew up in the kind of black family that people today worry is disappearing.
-Even though there were nine of us, we had what we needed— two great parents, food on the table and time for the whole family to be together,” he writes in his 1993 memoir, My Life.
+Johnson’s earliest entrepreneurial influences came from his parents in his hometown of Lansing, Michigan.
+“I grew up in the kind of Black family that people today worry is disappearing.
+Even though there were nine of us, we had what we needed—two great parents, food on the table and time for the whole family to be together,” he writes in his 1992 memoir, My Life.

-Both parents worked hard; his dad on the night shift at a GM factory as well as second jobs that included pumping gas and running his own trash-hauling business, and his mother in janitorial and cafeteria work.
+Both parents worked hard.
+His dad at General Motors as well as his own trash-hauling business, and his mom for a school cafeteria.
 “My parents believed in work—not only for themselves, but for their children, too,” Johnson writes.
 The kids had assigned chores around the house and had to earn their spending money.
-“By the time I was 10, I had my own little neighborhood business.
+“By the time I was 10 I had my own little neighborhood business.
 I raked leaves, cleaned yards and shoveled snow.
 With the money I earned, I could go to the movies and buy an occasional record.”

 Johnson’s dad, Earvin Johnson Sr., provided other life lessons, too.
 Through one-on-one basketball games, his father played tough and not always fair.
 “But that was the point.
 Dad was teaching me that I wouldn’t always get the calls, that I had to play above the contact,” Johnson writes.
 “He taught me to win against the odds, and never to quit.”